Milad-Akarie/skeletonizer/README.md

 As the name suggests, skeletonizer will reduce your already existing layouts into mere skeletons and apply painting effects on them, typically a shimmer effect.
-It automatically does the job for you, in addition SkeletonAnnotations can be used to change how some widgets are skeletonized.
+It automatically does the job for you, in addition skeleton annotations can be used to change how specific widgets are skeletonized.

 ## Basic usage